 Leonardo da Vinci’s mural is one of Milan’s top tourist attractions and consequently tickets to view it sell out months in advance.
 Now I’m not usually one for booking tours and visits really far in advance as, to be honest, I’m just not that organised!
 But as soon as we’d booked our flights to Italy for our babymoon I started the process of trying to buy tickets to see The Last Supper.

-It took a few days and many different calls before I finally got through to someone and was able to book the tickets, including an English tour (there are two a day at 9.30am and 3.30pm), which were 12 euros each.
-You can buy a maximum of five tickets and you will then be sent an email confirmation which you take to the ticket office on the day of the tour.
+It took a few days and many different calls, before I finally got through to someone and was able to book the tickets.
+They included an English tour (there are two a day at 9.30am and 3.30pm) and were 12 euros each.
+You can buy a maximum of five tickets and will be sent an email confirmation which you take to the ticket office on the day of the tour.